Skip Navigation

 Resolution:

-When setting up SMTP forwarding on your external mail server to redirect emails into a hosted mailbox, it is important to specify the full email address which includes the POD your site is hosted on, like support@mailph.custhelp.com.
+When setting up SMTP forwarding on your external mail server to redirect emails into a hosted mailbox, it is important to specify the full email address which includes the POD your site is currently hosted on, like support@mailph.custhelp.com (for sites on PH datacenter).
+The forwarding and redirect rules should also be updated after any datacenter migration.

 Cause:

-By default, when you log in to the Spam Management Tool using the steps in the following answer, you are logging in to the pod where your site is hosted.
+By default, when you use the Spam Management Tool using the steps in the following answer, you are modifying the Safelist and Blocklist for the datacenter where your site is currently hosted.

 Answer ID 11713: Managing Spam Messages